GEOlayers/Help/README.md

 Whenever you open a project that already contains Mapcomps you can see and select them clicking  top left in the main window.
 This will open the Mapcomp list.

 As you hover over a Mapcomp the following buttons appear:

+# MapTiler Data
+Some functions of GEOlayers are only possible because we partnered with MapTiler as a data provider.

+This partnership allows us to provide these features:

+Stylized Mapcomp Imagery (The imagery styles with the MapTiler icon) Find Features by clicking the preview map
+Mapcomp labels in different languages
+Watermask Mapcomps from the toolbar
+Feature import for the current view to the browser Drawing 3D buildings from the toolbar
+After the free trial to check it out you'll need a Flex plan on MapTiler Cloud to enable these features.

+You can of course use GEOlayers without it.

+# Disclaimer
+The terms of use of the map service providers apply.
+Content must be attributed unless otherwise agreed with the map service provider.

+GEOlayers cannot ensure that every tileserver, geocoding-service, or other external geodata source work properly all the time.
+Certain functions will not work if remote servers are down, which are out of our control.

+The creators of GEOlayers are not responsible for the topicality, correctness, completeness, or quality of the information provided or acquired with this software from the aforementioned exernal map service providers.
+GEOlayers cannot be held liable for damages caused by the use of any information provided, including any kind of information which is incomplete or incorrect.
+All offers are unbinding and without obligation.

+The creators of GEOlayers do not claim any ownership or license for the images and data you acquire with this software from any map service provider.